 Help Remaining or Returning Home

 Every person has the right to live in the setting of their choice.
-MN Aging Pathways helps older adults remain in their homes or return to their home from a facility by providing free in-depth support and follow-up.
+Minnesota Aging Pathways helps older adults remain in their homes or return to their homes from a facility by providing free in-depth support and follow-up.
 Support is also provided to involved family members and caregivers.
 Those eligible are:

 • 60 years or older